-Pre-web, people wrote long critiques to the BBC about TV programmes.
-Last month, the Daily Mail questioned the Britishness of some of Team GB, calling them ‘Plastic Brits’.
-The comment that received the most likes simply said ‘Shut Up DM’.
-8 characters was all that was needed.
+Pre-web, people wrote long critiques to the BBC about TV.
+Last month, Daily Mail questioned the Britishness of some of Team GB, calling them ‘Plastic Brits’.
+The comment receiving the most likes: ‘Shut Up DM’.
+8 characters.
+Maybe that was all that was needed.

 Pre-mobile phones, if someone was late there would be no way of contacting them.
 So you spent more time wondering whether to bother waiting for them.
 It didn’t make people any more punctual.